dchapman1988/opencurriculum-flashcards/README.md

 ## OpenCurriculum Flashcards
 This is a flashcard webapp for the OpenCurriculum suite.
-It uses [Spaced Repetition](http://en.wikipedia.org/wiki/Spaced_repetition) to determine how to best queue up the next flashcard.
+It uses [Spaced Repetition][spaced-repetition] to determine how to best queue up the next flashcard.

 ### Architecture